mikalaiyurkin/umlcharter/docs/sequence_diagram/README.md

 | D2                  |         ![image](images/complex_d2.png)         |
 | SequenceDiagram.org | ![image](images/complex_sequencediagramorg.png) |

+### Styling

+It is possible to define the color of diagram elements to improve its readability or emphasize certain areas.
+Multiple functions and context managers support the positional argument `color` used to accept the hexadecimal code of the color that should be applied to the element.

 For more specific examples and extended functionality, please refer to the rest of the document:

 <details>